Victoria's Secret Model Romee Strijd Is Pregnant With Her First Child

 The Victoria's Secret model took to Instagram Thursday morning with some big news.
 As it turns out, she's expecting her first child with longtime partner Laurens van Leeuwen.

-"WE'RE HAVING A BABY," the runway veteran shared on social media.
+"WE'RE HAVING A BABY," the runway veteran shared on social media when debuting her baby bump in a Cult Gaia dress.

 According to Romee, she was diagnosed with PCOS two years ago after "not getting my period for seven years."
 After the diagnosis, she feared that starting a family wouldn't be possible.